bgoonz/hooks-01-starting-project/notes.md

 - 1.)
 You must only use hooks inside of functional components or custom hooks.
 You can not use hooks inside of class based components.
 - 2.)
 You always have to use the hooks on the root level of your component.
+    - You can not use hooks inside of if statements, loops, or nested functions.